benjamindkilleen/lsda/docs/rcc_guide.md

 On `midway`, there are *compute nodes* and *login nodes*.
 A good analogy is putting on shoes.
 When you log in, you are on a login node, which is like being barefoot.
-You probably won't do much on a login nodes, but you can look around.
+You probably won't do much on a login node, but you can look around.

-Compute nodes are like work boots.
+Compute nodes are like work boots; you use them to get stuff done.
 In LSDA, we will be using interactive nodes, which are a type of compute node.
 To start an interactive node, run
 ```
 sinteractive --exclusive --account=cmsc25025 --time=4:00:00 --mem=4000
 ```